 Some posts on this site contain affiliate links, meaning if you book or buy something through one of these links, we may earn a small commission (at no extra cost to you).

 A summer retreat for over 1,000 years, Tivoli, Italy, hosted ancient Romans and the Renaissance elite in its rolling hills just 20 miles from Rome.
 Its historic residents have made Tivoli famous, and the town is now home to two UNESCO World Heritage Sites.
-On our most recent Italian adventure, we had the chance to leave Rome for the day to visit the sites – Hadrian’s Villa, the massive estate of Emperor Hadrian, and Villa d’Este, a lavish 16th-century villa with spectacular gardens and endless fountains – on a tour of Tivoli with Context Travel.
+On our most recent Italian adventure, we had the chance to leave Rome for the day to visit the sites.
+First up was Hadrian’s Villa–the massive estate of Emperor Hadrian–and then Villa d’Este, a lavish 16th-century villa with spectacular gardens and endless fountains.

 The Romans are known for their grand monuments.
 In a place truly built for an emperor, Hadrian’s Villa (also known as Villa Adriana) redefines luxury.
 The sprawling complex is much more than what we might think of as a “villa.”
 It covers nearly 300 acres with a variety of buildings, including palaces, libraries, baths, guest quarters, and more, along with numerous water features.
 All of this was accomplished in just 15 years from 118-133AD.
 Though it was originally designed to be Hadrian’s retreat from Rome, he vastly preferred this location in Tivoli and used it as the seat of government in his later years.

 Much of the grandeur of Hadrian’s Villa has disappeared thanks to time, excavations, and travelers on the Grand Tour who took home souvenirs.
 But there was just enough left to give us an idea of the majesty this mini-city would have held when Hadrian was here.
-And when we couldn’t envision it on our own, Context’s architecture expert Diane Archibald, who has studied the site extensively, helped us fill in the gaps and understand the importance of this architectural wonder.
+And when we couldn’t envision it on our own, our expert tour guide Diane from Context Travel helped us fill in the gaps and understand the importance of this architectural wonder.

 We started our tour at the Pecile, a huge garden surrounded by an arcade with a swimming pool.
 This functional but beautiful area provided a space for residents to take their daily walks, regardless of the weather.
 It was our first look at one of Hadrian’s favorite creations – one of a number of water features using the aqueducts that carried water to Rome.